UT-ADL/UT-ADL.github.io/_posts/2022-09-15-lidar-as-camera-for-end-to-end-driving.md

 author: Ardi Tampuu
 ---

+**Figure 1.** Ouster modalities rendered as raster images.
+Top: intensity.
+Middle: depth.
+Bottom: ambient radiation.

-Ouster LiDARs can output surround-view images with intensity, depth, and ambient radiation channels.
+Ouster LiDARs can output surround-view images with intensity, depth, and ambient radiation channels (see Figure 1).
 These measurements originate from the same sensor, rendering them perfectly aligned in time and space.
 The fact that grayscale-image-like intensity and ambient radiation images are aligned with depth information is a very interesting property for self-driving.
 Aligning information from different sensors is very sensitive to temporal synchronization issues and needs precise calibration of sensors.
 Hence, fusing an image from an RGB camera and depth information from a LiDAR requires a considerable and continuous engineering effort.
 With Ouster LiDAR-as-camera feature you get it basically for free.

 In [the paper](https://arxiv.org/abs/2206.15170) presented at [ICRA Fresh Perspectives on the Future of Autonomous Driving workshop](https://www.icra2022av.org/), we investigated whether these LiDAR images are sufficient for an end-to-end driving model to learn the road-following task with a real car.
 Driving based on only depth sensing has been attempted before, but Ouster LiDAR’s output images add two new channels of information: intensity and ambient radiation.
 They look like grayscale images of the scene and might compensate for the lack of visible light information.
 Importantly, LiDAR-as-camera feature allows using very well-studied convolutional networks on LiDAR data and performing apples-to-apples comparison with the camera-based models.